orria98/hbv501g-26/README.md

 Recipe collection program with ingredient price calculation.

 To run, run RecipesApplication.java and then go to http://localhost:8080 in your browser.
-Note that in this case, upper case letters are *not* recognized

 You can also run the application class and then run `curl http://localhost:8080` in the terminal to run the commandlineRunner method in the application.